Ye Wang

 Logo University of Kansas

 I am a final-year PhD candidate in Computer Science at the University of Kansas, advised by Dr. Fengjun Li and Dr. Bo Luo.
+My research has been a continuous journey to understand how security connects sensing, communication, and artificial intelligence across the digital and physical worlds.
 My research interests include:

-• CPS/Mobile security and privacy: Covert channels; Side channels; Logic bombs
+• CPS/Mobile security and privacy: Covert and side channels; Sensor-driven adversarial perception; Privacy protection.

-• Communication security: NFC security; Optical fiber communication security; UAV navigation and control-link security
+• Communication security: NFC; Optical fiber communication; UAV navigation and control-link.

 Before joining KU, I received my B.Eng. and M.Eng. degrees from Beihang University, where I was advised by Prof. Xiaxiao Wang.
 After graduation, I worked as a full-time research scientist at the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. Weiqing Huang and Prof. Meng Zhang.